Therapy

 Adults

 There are times in life when often without realizing, we start to equate the term “adulting” with things such as work stress, family and parenting dynamics, challenges with substances, lack of community, managing anxiety, depression, and isolation, and overall a feeling of discontentment or confusion.
 And yet, being an adult has just as much possibility of being associated with joy, fulfillment, and purpose.
-Together, we can start to examine the relationship between our experiences, internal dialog, and relationships in order to gain a better understanding of your story and not only develop a sense of relief from current stressors, but hope for a more fulfilled future.
+Together, we can start to examine the relationship between our experiences, internal dialog, and relationships in order to gain a better understanding of your story and develop a sense of relief from current stressors, finding hope for a more fulfilled future.